-Bulletin of Courses (Course Catalog) (Special Collections & Archives)Past catalogs, dating back to the first catalog issued by the university, are archived here.
+Bulletin of Courses (Course Catalog) (Archives – California State University San Bernardino)Past catalogs, dating back to the first catalog issued by the university, are archived here.
 For the most recent catalog, please check the Current CSUSB Bulletin of Courses web site.

 California State University San Bernardino has had a campus newspaper from the beginning, the name of that newspaper has changed over time.
 Communique was the first newspaper of the student body (November 9, 1965-Oct.
 21, 1966).
 It was followed by Pawprint (May 9, 1967-November 23, 1983) and the Cal State Chronicle which began on January 12, 1984.
 The name appearing on the masthead of the Cal State Chronicle has been inconsistent, at times appearing as the CSUSB Chronicle and the Coyote Chronicle.
 This later name has been used most frequently in recent years.
 The Coyote Chronicle continues to this day.